lgreski/practicalmachinelearning/index.md

 ## Balanced Accuracy      0.9026   0.8218   0.8582   0.8289   0.8628
 ```

 The model has an overall accuracy of 77%, with the highest sensitivity being .84 for classifying an exercise as class A when it is indeed A. The model performs worst on class B, with only 71% sensitivity.
-The confusion matrix illustrates that a classficiation model based on linear discriminant analysis does not have sufficient accuracy for us to expect perfect or near-perfect classification of our unknown validation cases.
+The confusion matrix illustrates that a classification model based on linear discriminant analysis does not have sufficient accuracy for us to expect perfect or near-perfect classification of our unknown validation cases.

 ## Model 2: Random Forest